 Upper Airway Disease

-A healthy rabbit will only breathe through their nose.
-If your rabbit is attempting to breathe through their mouth, they may be battling an upper airway disease.
+A healthy rabbit will only breathe through its nose.
+If your rabbit is attempting to breathe through its mouth, it may be battling an upper airway disease.

 The signs that your rabbit is breathing through their mouth are:

 - Tilting back their head to try and get more air in their lungs,